Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

   than they were originally intended
-- Humans have a habit of asking for special cases (*"Feature X works really well, but when I click on this triangle while holding shift and tilting my head at an angle it should really do Y instead.
+- Humans have a habit of asking for special cases (*"Feature X works really well, but when I click on this triangle while holding shift and tilting my head at an angle, it should really do Y instead.
 It's not a big feature, can you just add?"*)
-- Humans often don't know what they want, meaning even if you implement something exactly as described to you, users will still complain about it not doing the right thing
+- Humans often don't know what they want, meaning even if you implement something exactly as described to you users will still complain about it not doing the right thing
 - The real world is messy, and letting users interact with your program is a really effective way of mixing the messy outside world with the nice